ML1972/Getting-and-Cleaning-Data-Course-Project/README.md

 Since the column names in *Reduced_Data* are not easy to read, following suggested *Renaming rules* ro better understanding the column data are applied to the column names, i.e. a column name is renamed according to the *Renaming rules* if the column name fulfils one ore more *Renaming rules*.

 * *Renaming rules:*
   + 't' will be replaced by 'Time '
   + 'f' will be replaced by 'Frequency '
   + 'Acc' will be replaced by ' Acceleration '
   + 'Gyro' will be replaced by ' Angular velocity '
   + 'Mag' will be replaced by ' Magnitude '
   + ' -' will be replaced by '-'
   + 'BodyBody' will be replaced by 'Body'
   + '()' will be removed
   + Double spaces will be replaced by simple space

 *Example:
+'fBodyBodyGyroJerkMag-mean()' will be 'Frequency Body Angular velocity Jerk Magnitude-mean'*

 ### Step 5: Creation of tidy data set with average of each variable for each activity and each subject